xbillowy/diff-surfel-tracing/README.md

 # Create a SurfelTracer
 tracer = SurfelTracer()

-# Convert the 2DGS to vertices and faces
+# Convert 2D Gaussian primitives to triangle vertices and faces
 v, f = get_triangles(pcd)

-# Build acceleration structure
+# Build the acceleration structure
 tracer.build_acceleration_structure(v, f, rebuild=True)

 # NOTE: To avoid weird behavior, it is recommended to mannually invoke the